chichilalescu/bfps/README.rst

 TODO
 ----

-* multi-step method for particles
+* multi-step methods for particles

 * try to make code more memory efficient